 You are ready to sue someone, but you aren't sure what to do first.
 Even if you have an attorney, writing a demand letter is a great first step.

 A demand letter is written at the beginning of the process of bringing a case to court.
-It presents your case as the plaintiff (the one who has been harmed and is suing) in a civil lawsuit, against the defendant.
+It presents your case as the plaintiff (the one who has been harmed) and intends to file a lawsuit against the defendant.
 Plaintiffs write demand letters to state the harm that has been caused by the defendant, what relief the defendant wants, and that they intend to take the case to court.

 Although an attorney often writes the demand letter, you can also do it yourself in several cases:

 - If you want to sue someone in small claims court

 - If you have a fairly simple legal issue and you want to go through the process yourself, without an attorney